Popov-VV/markupTemplate/README.md

-# clearSite
+# Markup Template

-My template for a new site!
+My template for markup page whith livereloading!

 For begin use next command on you terminal: